Justintime50/alchemist/README.md

 ## Usage

+**Logs**

-Alchemist saves logs to `~/alchemist`.
+Alchemist saves logs to `~/alchemist/update/alchemist-update.log`.
 Logs by default are kept on the system for `90 days` and are automatically rotated for you once their size exceeds 1mb or the logs become older than 90 days.

+**Restore Scripts**

+Scripts generated from the backup functionality of Alchemist live at `~/alchemist/backup/restore-brew-package.sh`.
+Simply make the script executable and run it to reinstall all of your brew packages (eg: `./restore-brew-package.sh`).

 ```
 Usage: